 - prior notice of the right of withdrawal at any time;

 - compliance with the prohibition of coupling (i.e. that service must not be made conditional on the granting of consent to the processing of personal data unrelated to the service).

 Consent may also be given by implication, i.e. by conclusive action.
 However, explicit consent is always required when special categories of personal data are processed (see Art.
 9 (2)(a) GDPR).

 Consent can also be revoked at any time.
 Therefore, data processing must cease from the moment the data subject has withdrawn his or her consent.

-Unless only technically necessary cookies are set, a succinct notice in a so-called "cookie banner", which is then only confirmed by clicking on an "OK" button, is not sufficient.
+Unless only technically necessary cookies are set, a succinct notice in a so-called "cookie banner", which is then merely confirmed by clicking on an "OK" button, is not sufficient.

-The European Commission's draft of the new draft of the ePrivacy Regulation is currently still under political discussion.
-There are opinions on it, among others, from the European Data Protection Committee and the European Data Protection Supervisoramendments of the European Parliament and discussion papers of the Council of the European Union.
+The draft ePrivacy Regulation published by the European Commission at the beginning of January 2017 is currently still undergoing political discussion.
+Among other things, there are opinions from the European Data Protection Committee and the European Data Protection Supervisor, amendments from the European Parliament and discussion papers from the Council of the European Union.

 It is therefore not clear what the exact wording of the ePrivacy Regulation will be.